klarge/PersonalKB/README.md

 - **Multi-User Support**: Secure authentication system supporting multiple users with isolated data access for each account.

 - **Export & Backup**: Export all your data as organized markdown files for backup or migration purposes.
+Includes both client-side export and server-side backup functionality.

 ## Entry Types